Martin W. Johnson

 Martin Wiggo Johnson (September 30, 1893 – November 28, 1984), was an American oceanographer at Scripps Institution of Oceanography.
 He is known as an author of the landmark reference work The Oceans: Their Physics, Chemistry and General Biology (1942, 1970); for explaining the deep scattering layer (DSL) as a result of what is now called the diel vertical migration; and for studies of zooplankton that revealed that the physics of water movement was an important influence on population biology and community diversity.

 Background

 Of Scandinavian ancestry, Johnson was born on September 30, 1893, in a sod-roofed farm house on the Great Plains in Chandler, South Dakota.
 As a young man, he worked on threshing crews in the wheat harvests of Saskatchewan and the Dakotas, and was a general ranch hand.
 His family moved to Washington state, where he worked as a logger and as a guard on salmon traps.

 Education

-After army service during World War I, Johnson attended the University of Washington and graduated in 1923.
+After army service during World War I, Johnson attended the University of Washington where he received a Bachelor of Science degree in 1923, and an Master of Science degree in 1930.
 He was later awarded a PhD by the university.